Elie Wiesel

 Human Rights

-Elie Wiesel was a Romanian-born Jewish author and professor who was sent along with his family to the Aushwitz and Buchenwald concentration camps at the age of 15.
-Wiesel and two of his three sisters managed to survive the camps, while his parents and youngest sibling did not.
-Post-war Elie began his writing career in France before emigrating to the United States where he became a citizen.
-The author of 57 books, Wiesels most famous work was Night which drew on his harrowing experiences in the Nazi death camps.
-Elie become a prominent political and humanitarian activist, devoting himself to causes around the world including fighting apartheid in South Africa as well as calling attention to the crisis in Sudan.
-He served as a founding board member of the Human Rights Foundation and helped to establish the United States Holocaust Memorial Museum.
-Among countless awards recognizing his human rights work, Wiesel received the Nobel Peace Prize in 1986.
+Elie Wiesel was a Romanian-born Jewish author and professor who was sent, along with his family, to the Auschwitz and Buchenwald concentration camps at the age of 15.
+Wiesel and two of his three sisters survived the camps, while his parents and youngest sibling did not.
+Post-war, Elie began his writing career in France before emigrating to the United States, where he became a citizen.
+The author of 57 books, Wiesel’s most famous work was Night which drew on his harrowing experiences in the Nazi death camps.

 Artwork by